Tiramisioux/cinemate/README.md

 ## Basic build

+Insert the SD card into the Pi, connect camera, HDMI monitor and SSD drive.

 Use simple buttons to the Pi for basic camera operation.
+To just try out the camera functions, you can also just short the GPIOs using a paper clip.

 |Camera function                 |GPIO push button |
 |--------------------------------|-----------------|